 Google Grump Rating

-The Algaroo SERP tracker shows no fluctuations on the 28th March, but it hasn’t updated to show today’s figure yet.
-It is possible that there is a delay due to how Algoroo tracks positions.
+The Algaroo SERP tracker shows no fluctuations on the 28th of March, but it hasn’t updated to show today’s figure yet.
+There may be a delay due to how Algoroo tracks positions.

 What does the SEO Community Say?